Table of contents

 What vitamin deficiency symptoms can occur?

-Bleeding is the classic sign of vitamin K deficiency, although these effects only occur in severe cases.
-Because vitamin K is needed for the carboxylation of osteocalcin in bone, vitamin K deficiency can reduce bone mineralization, contributing to osteoporosis or an overall reduction in bone density.48
+Bleeding are the classic signs of one Vitamin K deficiency, although these effects only occur in severe cases.
+Since vitamin K is required for the carboxylation of osteocalcin in the bone, a vitamin K deficiency can reduce the mineralization of the bones and thus contribute to osteoporosis or a general reduction in bone density.
+48

 Natural sources of vitamin K